Graduate Admission and Registration

 Transfer Credit.
 Transfer credit can be requested for graduate work taken at other accredited institutions of higher learning.
 Under usual circumstances, such credits may not exceed 20 percent of the total credits required in the program.
 The transfer work must have been taken at the graduate level (equivalent to the 500 level or higher in URI’s course numbering system) and a passing grade earned at that institution.
 It must have been completed not more than seven years prior to the date of admission and must have a clear and unquestioned relevance to the student’s Program of Study.
 The request for transfer credit should be accompanied by a proposed Program of Study.
 If transfer credit is desired for work taken elsewhere after a graduate student is enrolled at the University, prior approval must be obtained from the Graduate School.
 Doctoral candidates holding a master’s degree in the same or a closely related area can request that up to 30 credits from their master’s degree be applied to their Program of Study.

 Prospective Students.
-Applicants must submit a completed application, containing all of the requested materials, directly to the department to which admission is being sought.
+Applicants must submit a completed application, containing all of the requested materials.
 Where required, test scores in the appropriate nationally administered tests should be sent to the University directly by the testing service.
 Tests required for specific programs can be found in the Graduate Degree Program Descriptions section and the Graduate School website.
 Scores (GRE, MAT, or GMAT) earned more than five years prior to the term of application will not be accepted.
 If test results exceed the five-year limit, applicants must retake the examination.

 To be accepted into a degree program, applicants must have maintained an average of B (3.00 on a 4.00 scale) or better in their undergraduate work.
 For programs that require standardized tests, students must also have satisfactory scores on the appropriate nationally administered test.
 Applicants with undergraduate averages below the B level may possibly be admitted with submission of other evidence of academic potential; i.e., satisfactory performance in postbaccalaureate work, professional experience as evidenced by publications or letters of recommendation, and/or high scores in the standardized tests referred to above.